ssube/onnx-web/docs/user-guide.md

 Extras using the older file format with nested arrays (`"diffusion": [[]]`) can be mixed with the newer format.
 You only need to convert them into the newer format if you need to use keys other than `name`, `source`, and `scale`.

+### Model names

+The `name` of each model dictates which category it will appear in on the client.

+- `diffusion-*` or `stable-diffusion-*` for diffusion models
+- `upscaling-*` for upscaling models
+- `correction-*` for correction models

+Models that do not match one of the prefixes will not be shown, so if you cannot find a model that you have converted, make sure it is named correctly.
+This applies to models in the `extras.json` file as well as models you have created, converted, or copied outside of the conversion script.

 ### Model sources